-Policy HS3: Land adjacent to Lydden Cottage, Lockett's Lane
+Policy HS2: Land adjacent to Lydden Cottage, Lockett's Lane

 The development of the site for a one and a half storey dwelling of up to three bedrooms, fronting onto the lane, will be permitted, provided all other Neighbourhood Plan policies regarding size, design, etc. are met.
+Any new development should safeguard the setting of the Conservation Area.